easystats/correlation/paper/paper.md

 # Design

 It relies on one main function, `correlation()`, which outputs a dataframe containing each pairwise correlation per row.
 This long format is convenient for further data analysis, but not as much to get a summary, which is usually obtained via a correlation matrix.
 To address this, we added standard methods, such as `summary()` and `as.matrix()`, to automatically transform the long output to a matrix.
-Moreover, **correlation** also include plotting capabilities via the [**see** package](https://easystats.github.io/see/) [@ludecke2019see].
+Moreover, **correlation** also includes plotting capabilities via the [**see** package](https://easystats.github.io/see/) [@ludecke2019see].

 # Examples